 How Do Protected Species Affect You?

 In the most part, the legislation does not affect the general public at all.
 When it really comes into play is when applying for planning consent.
-Before a development can go ahead, an ecological survey is often a statutory requirement.
+Before developments can go ahead, an ecological survey is often a statutory requirement.
 This will ensure that no protected species are harmed and that the overall population is not affected.
 A wide range of projects require protected species surveys, anything from barn conversions, new build housing estates, infrastructure or maintenance projects.

 This is where Acer Ecology come in.
 We are qualified ecologists who travel the length and breadth of Wales, England and beyond in order to assess developments, design mitigation strategies and ensure that developments can move forward with the minimum of disruption or delay.
 We ensure that protected species remain protected as part of the planning process.
 We undertake Vegetation surveys to ensure that declining habitats are not destroyed and Protected Species surveys to determine the presence of protected species on or near a site.
 We advise on legal requirements and find opportunities for biodiversity enhancement.

 The main species we work with are Bats, Great crested newts, Reptiles, birds, Otters, Dormice and Badgers.
 They each have varying degrees of protection; the most protected being the bats, newts and dormice.
-The legislation requires us to design methods for the animals to either continue living where they are after completion of a development or if this is not possible, how best to develop around them or ensure that alternative habitat is made for them.
+The legislation requires us to design methods for the animals to either continue living where they are after completion of developments or if this is not possible, how best to develop around them or ensure that alternative habitat is made for them.

 To see the full lists of protected species follow the link to the Natural Resources Wales site.